 - difficulty breathing or swallowing

 - pain, burning, or tingling in the hands or feet

-Sumatriptan nasal spray may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Sumatriptan nasal may cause other side effects.
+Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).